hilios/jQuery.countdown/documentation.md

 layout:     content
 title:      Documentation
 submenu:
-    -   label:  Introduction
+    - Introduction
-        link:   '#introduction'
+    - Events
+    - Event object
+    - Controls
 ---

-Initialization
+#### Requirements ####

+Since version 2.0.0 we only support jQuery up to version 1.7, for legacy 1.6 support please use the version 1.0.1.

+<a class="anchor" id="introduction"></a>

+Introduction
 --------------

-For each DOM in your selector chain, an instance of the countdown will be created with an interval, that sends  signals (events) with the time remaining components has weeks, days, hours, so on so forth.
+For each DOM in your selector chain, an instance of the countdown will be created with an interval, that sends  signals (events) with the time remaining components has weeks, days, hours, so on so forth (for more details see [Event object](#event-object) section).
 The countdown is wrapped within the DOM and will auto delete itself when the DOM is removed.

 ```javascript
 $('div#clock').countdown(finalDate[, callback]);